Mitlenatch Island Nature Provincial Park

-Mitlenatch Island Nature Provincial Park is a provincial park in British Columbia, Canada, located on Mitlenatch Island a small islet in the northern Strait of Georgia within the Strathcona Regional District.
+Mitlenatch Island Nature Provincial Park is a provincial park in British Columbia, Canada encompassing Mitlenatch Island, a small islet in the northern Strait of Georgia within the Strathcona Regional District.

+Mitlenatch Island is located approximately 30 km northeast of Courtenay, British Columbia in the Strait of Georgia.
+The protected area is 155 ha in size, with 36 ha being upland and 119 ha foreshore area.

 History

-In 1959, the Province of British Columbia purchased Mitlenatch from a local family and in 1961 it was designated as a Provincial Nature Park.
-Mitlenatch is a First Nations word with a number of meanings.
-In Coast Salish it has been translated to mean ‘calm waters all around’.
+In 1959, the Province of British Columbia purchased Mitlenatch Island from a local family, and in 1961 it was designated as a Provincial Nature Park.

+"Mitlenatch" is a Coast Salish First Nations word translated to mean "calm waters all around".
 Perhaps the most descriptive meaning comes from the Sliammon language where ‘metl’ meant calm and ‘nach’ meant posterior.
 Calm (waters) behind is an apt description of the island during stormy weather.
 In the Kwak'wala language of the Kwakwaka'wakw, ‘mah-kwee-lay-lah’ meant "it looks close, but seems to move away as you approach it".

 Conservation

 Mitlenatch Island Nature Provincial Park is home to the largest seabird colony in the Strait of Georgia.
 Glaucous-winged gulls, pelagic cormorants, pigeon guillemots, rhinoceros auklets and black oystercatchers also return to Mitlenatch each spring to breed.
 All sedentary marine life, including abalones, scallops and sea cucumbers are fully protected within this zone.
 Some of the largest garter snakes in BC reside here.
 These snakes are frequently encountered along trails and in beach and tide pool areas, where they feed on small fish such as sculpins and blennies.
-This park is a favourite haul out for harbour seals, northern and California sea lions.
+This park is a favourite haul-out for harbour seals, northern and California sea lions.
 The sea lions are generally present from late autumn to mid-May.
 River otters, killer whales and harbour porpoises are often sighted offshore.